donders-research-data-management/rdm-jargon-authcache/README.md

 ### Why JCS?

-Given the `IRODSAccount` object is _serialisable_, one can simply use various Java mechanism to store it.
-However, we opt for a flexible and extensible caching framework like JCS because of the following reasons:
+Given the `IRODSAccount` object is _Serialisable_, there are various ways of storing it.
+Nevertheless, we opt for a flexible and extensible object caching framework like JCS, because of the following reasons:

-1. manageability of the cache: JCS offers a simple WebApp for administrators to browse (and even revoke) any cached tokens.
+1. __manage-ability__: JCS offers a simple WebApp for administrators to browse (and even revoke) any cached tokens.
-1. shareability of the cache:  JCS offers auxiliariy plugins for storing and distributing cached items to multiple server/services, allowing us to cluster a group of servers for load-balancing.
+1. __share-ability__:  JCS offers different plugins for storing and distributing cached objects to server/services, allowing us to use it with a cluster of servers for load-balancing.
-1. configurable lifetime of the cache: JCS offers a configurable approach to define the token's lifetime
+1. __configure-ability__: JCS allows us to define the lifetime of cached objects and the ways they are stored via a configure file.

 ## How to use it?